Current PhD Students

 RaeAnn Swanson-Evans received an MA in Public History from the University of Norther Iowa.
 After joining the PhD Program at UTEP in 2015, her research has focused on migration and detention, U.S.-Latin America relations, human rights, and environmental history.
 RaeAnn roots her research in transnational and public history to study circular flows of people, goods, and ideas across borders and utilizes oral histories.
 Alongside Thomas Kessler of the Postville Project, RaeAnn crafted the Community Voices: Postville Oral History Project, which formed the basis of her thesis titled “God Will Deliver Us”: Human Rights Abuses from Guatemala to Iowa and Back, 1980-2014.”

-Laura Uribarri is a doctoral student in the Borderlands history program at the University of Texas at El Paso.
+Laura Uribarri is a doctoral candidate in the Borderlands history program at the University of Texas at El Paso.
 Her research interests lie in the intersections of political jurisdictions, environmental resources, and economic interdependencies.
-Laura currently serves as an assistant dean in the College of Business Administration.
+She is working on her dissertation titled: “Transboundary Air Quality Governance: A Case Study of the Paso del Norte Air Basin 1940-2000.”
+Laura currently serves as assistant dean in the College of Business Administration.
 Her previous career was in public policy and government relations.
-Laura holds an BA in International Relations from Stanford University, a Master of Public Affairs from the University of Texas at Austin, and a Master of Arts in History from the University of Texas at El Paso.
+Laura holds a BA in International Relations from Stanford University, a Master of Public Affairs from the University of Texas at Austin, and a Master of Arts in History from the University of Texas at El Paso.

 Juan Carlos Varela is a doctoral student in Borderlands History at the University of Texas-El Paso under the advisement of Dr. Sandra McGee Deutsch.
 His research interests include early twentieth-century Central America, imperialism, and examining how borderlands affect state sovereignty.
 In addition to pursuing his PhD, Varela has worked with different organizations in continuing to preserve local history.